 - The system does not allow system accounts and

-root-level users that are not cPanel account holders to use this functionality.
+root-level users that are not cPanel accounts to use this functionality.

-To configure remote MySQL access, perform the following steps:
+To configure the list of remote hosts with access to your MySQL databases, perform the following steps:

-- In the text box, enter the hostnames of remote MySQL servers that you wish for users to access.
+- In the text box, enter the hostnames of remote hosts that you wish to access your server's MySQL databases.

-You may enter hostnames as fully qualified domain names (FQDNs) or IP addresses.
-(For example,
+You may enter the hostnames as fully qualified domain names (FQDNs) or IP addresses (for example,